-Just after crossing the Spring River, The Spring River Inn and a country club were constructed on the grounds of the electric plant, north of Lake Lowell.
-Built in 1905, the Inn and country club first catered to the wealthy patrons from Galena and became the social center of the area.
+Just after crossing the Spring River, The Spring River Inn and a country club were constructed on the grounds of the electric plant north of Lake Lowell.
+Built in 1905, the Inn and country club first catered to the wealthy patrons from Galena and became the area’s social center.
 However, when the depression hit, the club was sold in 1932 and was used as a boating club.

 Reopening in 1952, the restaurant and inn catered to the many travelers of the Mother Road.
-The restaurant was known for its thirty-five-foot buffet table loaded with home-cooked food, cinnamon pull-apart rolls, and squaw bread.
-In the mid-1990s the Inn and restaurant closed and a couple of years later the Inn burned to the ground.
-The restaurant has never reopened and as of this writing in 2010, the property was for sale.
+The restaurant was known for its 35-foot buffet table loaded with home-cooked food, cinnamon pull-apart rolls, and squaw bread.
+In the mid-1990s, the Inn and restaurant closed, and a couple of years later, the Inn burned to the ground.
+The restaurant has never reopened.

 The biggest attraction is the old Eisler Brother Store, built in 1925.
 A one-of-a-kind landmark, the store was originally a Standard Station.
 By 1932, a “Y Not Eat Barbecue” had been added.
 The Eisler family bought the location in 1973 and opened a market and deli.
 The old building is well maintained and still contains the original pressed tin ceiling.
 Be sure to stop here where you can see a variety of Route 66 souvenirs and enjoy an old-fashioned deli sandwich while watching the Mother Road travelers by the store’s front porch.

 Continuing west through Riverton at the 66 Junction with 69 Alternate & U.S. 400, you will soon come upon the Marsh Arch Bridge between Riverton and Baxter Springs, known as the “Rainbow Bridge.”